 The original version of Thunderbolt relied on a Mini DisplayPort connection, with the ports on Mac devices able to be used for either Thunderbolt or as a Mini DisplayPort.

-Two years later, Thunderbolt 2 was introduced, which brought with it support for DisplayPort 1.2, which meant it could handle 4K-resolution video on a monitor.
-Just as with USB, Thunderbolt 2 is also backward compatible with Thunderbolt 1.
+Two years later, Thunderbolt 2 was introduced, which brought support for DisplayPort 1.2, which meant it could handle 4K-resolution video on a monitor.
+Like USB, Thunderbolt 2 is also backward compatible with Thunderbolt 1.

-The key change in Thunderbolt 2 was how it handled the channels.
-Due to enabling channel aggregation, Thunderbolt 2 was able to combine the two 10Gbps channels, enabling up to 20Gbps data rates instead of two 10Gbps channels, increasing the maximum theoretical bandwidth for individual connections.
+The critical change in Thunderbolt 2 was how it handled the channels.
+Due to enabling channel aggregation, Thunderbolt 2 combined the two 10Gbps channels, enabling up to 20Gbps data rates instead of two 10Gbps channels, increasing the maximum theoretical bandwidth for individual connections.

 Thunderbolt 3 was a step up from Thunderbolt 2 for quite a few reasons.
-Principally, the main benefit was an increase of bandwidth up to 40Gbps, which equated four PCIe 3.0 lanes, eight DisplayPort 1.2 lanes, and multiple USB 3.1 lanes.
+The main benefit was an increase of bandwidth up to 40Gbps, which equated to four PCIe 3.0 lanes, eight DisplayPort 1.2 lanes, and multiple USB 3.1 lanes.

 As well as increasing the bandwidth, the connection also made it possible to use a pair of 4K displays running at 60Hz or one 5K-resolution display.
 The massive bandwidth available also means it can be used in other ways, such as with eGPU enclosures to enable an external graphics card to improve the graphical processing of a connected computer.